Jorge Otero Barreto: Vietnam War

 Barreto claims that he first served as an advisor who helped train South Vietnamese troops.

 Barreto claims that on 5 August 1964 he participated in a mission to drop the Army of the Republic of Vietnam (ARVN) 7th Regiment near Hanoi, North Vietnam and multiple other missions into North Vietnam.
 He also claims that General William Westmoreland came to his unit and asked that he serve in Westmoreland's helicopter crew which he claims he did for 6–7 missions before he asked to return to combat operations.
-Barreto claims that on one mission his helicopter was engaged by a North Vietnamese Vietnam People's Air Force MiG-21 which pursued them along the Mekong River until crashing.
+Barreto claims that on one mission his helicopter was engaged by a North Vietnamese Vietnam People's Air Force MiG-21 which pursued them along the Mekong River until the MiG crashed.

 After returning to the US and training at Fort Campbell, Barreto says that he was assigned to the 4th Battalion, 503rd Infantry Regiment which then joined the 173rd Airborne Brigade in South Vietnam in 1966.
 Barreto says he received three Purple Hearts with the unit.
 Barreto claims that his first Purple Heart was for an injury in an airborne assault in Cambodia.
 He says that his second Purple Heart was for wounds in an operation in the Michelin Rubber Plantation.
 Barreto claims that: Alexander Haig wanted to join his reconnaissance platoon; his platoon were issued suicide pills in case they were facing capture; and that he mutilated the bodies of enemy soldiers and killed civilians.

 Barreto says that he returned to Puerto Rico in June 1967 and in August reported to Fort Campbell where he was assigned to Company A, 1st Battalion (Airborne), 502nd Infantry Regiment, 2nd Brigade, 101st Airborne Division.
-After assaulting a sergeant and a Captain, Barreto says he volunteered to return to Vietnam to avoid court-martial.
+After assaulting a sergeant and a captain, Barreto says he volunteered to return to Vietnam to avoid court-martial.
 In December 1967 he returned to South Vietnam.
 Barreto claims that he was one of the soldiers landed on the roof of the US embassy during the Tet offensive attack on US Embassy.

 Barreto participated in 200 combat missions and was wounded five times.

 Barreto was awarded 38 military decorations.
 Among his decorations are two Silver Stars, five Bronze Stars with Valor, four Army Commendation Medals, five Purple Hearts and five Air Medals.
 Otero Barreto has been called "the most decorated Puerto Rican veteran."